Cannabis rights: Religious use

-Different religions have varying stances on the use of cannabis, historically and presently.
-In ancient history some religions used cannabis as an entheogen, particularly in the Indian subcontinent where the tradition continues on a more limited basis.
+Different religions have varying stances on the use of cannabis, historically and in modern times.
+In ancient history, cannabis, cannabis was used as an entheogen, particularly in the Indian subcontinent where the tradition continues in certain rituals.
+In the contemporary era, Rastafari communities often use cannabis as a sacred herb; for example, in Antigua, Rastafarians have legally gained the right to cultivate and ritually smoke cannabis as part of their spiritual practice.

 In the modern era Rastafari use cannabis as a sacred herb.
 Meanwhile, religions with prohibitions against intoxicants, such as Islam, Buddhism, Bahai, Latter-day Saints (Mormons), and others have opposed the use of cannabis by members, or in some cases opposed the liberalization of cannabis laws.
 Other groups, such as some Protestant and Jewish factions, have supported the use of medicinal cannabis.
+Other faiths—including Islam, Buddhism, the Baháʼí Faith, and the Church of Jesus Christ of Latter‑day Saints—formally prohibit its use.
+Meanwhile, some Protestant and Jewish groups support cannabis for medical purposes.